dvvaliya369/create-pull-request/docs/examples.md

 In this example scenario, a branch called `production` should be updated via pull request to keep it in sync with `main`.
 Merging the pull request is effectively promoting those changes to production.

+**Important:** The workflow must push the updated base branch to the remote repository before creating the pull request.
+This ensures GitHub recognizes the base branch is up-to-date and prevents the "This branch is out-of-date with the base branch" warning.

 ```yml
 name: Create production promotion pull request
 on: